-What happens when a will bequeaths the same property to different people in two different clauses in a will?
-A February 2020 case from New York explains what to do.
+What happens when a will bequeaths the same property to different people in two different clauses in a will, rendering the will ambiguous?
+A February 2020 case from New York explains what to do in order to construe an ambiguous will.

 In Matter of Ash, 2020 NY Slip Op 01420 (App.
 Div.), the court was presented with two different clauses that bequeathed the same property to different people.
 The decedent’s will had three clauses at issue.
 A nephew was bequeathed the decedent’s house in Article 2.
 Articles 5 and 6 provided: